 In January 2019, we opened our new campus at Vernon Square, King’s Cross.
 This move marked the start of our exciting transformational Courtauld Connects project.

 Courtauld Connects is an ambitious transformation programme that will make The Courtauld’s world-class artworks, research and teaching accessible to even more people – driving forward our mission to advance how we see and understand the visual arts.

 The biggest development project since The Courtauld moved to Somerset House in 1989, this visionary project – supported by £11m from Lottery players via The National Lottery Heritage Fund and donations from generous philanthropic foundations and individual supporters – will transform the Gallery and facilities for teaching, research and students.
 It will create new dynamic spaces for temporary exhibitions, and enable the sharing of a greater variety of works from The Courtauld Collection with the public – displayed in a way that will be even more impressive and engaging than before.

 Accessibility is at the heart of the project, with greatly improved visitor access throughout and the eventual aim of better connecting the Gallery with teaching and learning spaces.
 A new Learning Centre is also being created to expand support for schools, families, young people and adult learners.

 Alongside the physical transformation of the buildings, The Courtauld is also undertaking an innovative programme of activity to ensure that everyone has the chance to engage with and enjoy art.
 This includes national and international loans of artworks, innovative digital events, school and community outreach work and creative volunteer programmes.

-The first stage of Courtauld Connects will be completed in November 2021, with the reopening of The Courtauld Gallery and the Learning Centre, and the construction of the West Wing Conservation Studios.
+The first stage of Courtauld Connects was completed in November 2021, with the reopening of The Courtauld Gallery and the Learning Centre, and the construction of the West Wing Conservation Studios.